 Install JFrog CLI

-To download the executable, please visit the JFrog CLI Download Site.
+To download the executable, visit the JFrog CLI Download Site.

 You can also download the sources from the JFrog CLI Project on GitHub.
 There you will also find instructions on how to build JFrog CLI.

 The legacy name of JFrog CLI's executable is jfrog.
 New installers are now available to make CLI usage easier and more convenient.
-We recently exposed a series of new installers, which install JFrog CLI with the new jf executable name.
-For backward compatibility, the old installers will remain available.
+A series of new installers install JFrog CLI with the new jf executable name.
+For backward compatibility, the old installers remain available.
 The best practice is to migrate to the newer jf executable name.

 JFrog CLI V2 "jf" Installers